akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

    :language: php
    :linenos:

-Our element reads the file and iterates to return products line by line.
+Our reader reads the file and iterates to return products line by line.

-This element must be configured with the path of the xml file (an example file is provided in ``XmlConnectorBundle\Resources\fixtures\products.xml``).
+This element must be configured with the path of the XML file (an example file is provided in ``XmlConnectorBundle\Resources\fixtures\products.xml``).

 .. note::